 - under Section 3(a)(1)(A), if it is, or holds itself out as being, engaged primarily, or proposes to engage primarily, in the business of investing, reinvesting or trading in securities; or - under Section 3(a)(1)(C), if it is engaged, or proposes to engage, in the business of investing, reinvesting, owning, holding or trading in securities and owns, or proposes to acquire, "investment securities" having a value exceeding 40% of the value of its total assets (exclusive of government securities and cash items) on an unconsolidated basis, which we refer to as the "40% test."
-The term "investment securities" generally includes all securities except U.S. government securities and are not relying on the exemption from the definition of investment company under Section 3(c)(1) or Section 3(c)(7) of the Investment Company Act.
+The term "investment securities" generally includes all securities except U.S. government securities and securities of majority-owned subsidiaries that are not themselves investment companies and are not relying on the exemption from the definition of investment company under Section 3(c)(1) or Section 3(c)(7) of the Investment Company Act.

 We intend to acquire real estate and real estate-related assets directly, primarily by acquiring fee interests in real property.
-We may also invest in real property indirectly through investments in the International Affiliated funds or other private real estate funds, or through joint venture entities, including joint venture entities in which we do not own a controlling interest and joint venture entities in which Other THRE Accounts may invest.
+We may also invest in real property indirectly through investments in the International Affiliated funds or other private real estate funds, or through joint venture entities, including joint venture entities in which we do not own a controlling interest and joint venture entities in which Other Nuveen Real Estate Accounts may invest.
 We plan to conduct our businesses primarily through the Operating Partnership, a majority-owned subsidiary, and expect to establish other direct or indirect majority-owned subsidiaries to hold particular assets.